Election Accuracy

 One of the most important criteria we use to evaluate voting methods is "Accuracy," but how do we determine if a voting method is accurate?
 Does it elect the candidates who should win?
 Are the winners representative?

-There are a number of tools that researchers use to answer these questions and like all lovers of the scientific method, we advocate taking a close look from multiple perspectives.
+There are many tools that researchers use to answer these questions, and, like all lovers of the scientific method, we advocate taking a close look from multiple perspectives.

 Evaluating Specific Election Outcomes

-For evaluating the accuracy of individual elections, when voter preferences are known, one approach is to find the "Condorcet Winner," the candidate who would beat all others in a head to head race, if one exists.
+For evaluating the accuracy of individual elections, when voter preferences are known, one approach is to find the "Condorcet Winner," the candidate who would beat all others in a head-to-head race, if one exists.
 For voting methods with a more expressive ballot, looking for the highest scoring or highest rated candidate is another common-sense approach.
-Preference order and level of support can be thought of as measuring quality of support and quantity of voters respectively.
+Preference order and level of support can be thought of as measuring quantity of voters and quality of support respectively.
 The best results are found when both are considered in tandem.
-In cases where both agree, the election result was certainly correct, when they disagree, or when there are ties, the question of who should have won may become a philosophical debate.
+In cases where both agree, the election result was certainly correct.
+When they disagree, or when there are ties, the question of who should have won may become a philosophical debate.

 An ideal candidate may not exist, but if they do, it is generally accepted that they would be the candidate who is closest to the ideological center of the electorate, or the candidate who would make as many voters as possible as satisfied as possible with the election outcome.